 What we like: Confidence-inspiring size; stays put on uneven terrain.

-What we don’t: Too large to fit in some cars.
+What we don’t: Too large to fit in some cars; multiple smaller pads are more versatile for tricky landings.

 Black Diamond’s Mondo is an undisputed favorite, and for good reason: almost 20 square feet of 4.7-inch foam makes this an incredibly confidence-inspiring pad to have below you.
 As we touched on above, the Mondo also stays put on uneven ground noticeably better than our top pick, the Organic Big Pad—the bottom is coated with rubber for better grip, and the base layer of open-cell foam conforms well to the ground.
 It’s simple, too—something we love in a pad—with easy-to-clip, durable buckles and few added frills.
 Taken together, it's a great option for highballs and solo outings when you just want to carry a single pad.

 What are the pitfalls of the Black Diamond Mondo?
 First, the large size means it’s not for everyone and may not even fit in your vehicle.
-To be fair, the latest version is nearly 5 pounds lighter than its predecessor, but it’s still a bit of a bear to carry for long distances—the adjustable shoulder straps and hipbelt help, but we wish there were a sternum strap for added support.
-Additionally, durability remains a concern: While we appreciate that the latest design features reinforced corners and a gridded ripstop exterior, the cushy, open-cell foam on the bottom will wear away faster than closed-cell foam, and reports of fabric ripping at strap attachment points give us pause.
-But for many, these drawbacks are worth the solid confidence boost of the large and burly Mondo.
-Editor’s note: At the time of publishing, the latest Mondo isn’t yet available for purchase, but you can sign up to be notified when it’s in stock or opt for the past-season version while supplies last.
+It's also a bit of a bear to carry for long distances—the adjustable shoulder straps and hipbelt help, but we wish there were a sternum strap for added support.
+Additionally, durability is a concern: While we appreciate that the latest design features reinforced corners and a gridded ripstop exterior, the cushy, open-cell foam on the bottom will wear away faster than closed-cell foam, and reports of fabric ripping at strap attachment points give us pause.
+Lastly, it’s worth noting that we often prefer the versatility of multiple smaller pads over one large pad.
+The Mondo is great for protecting flat landings, but smaller pads better protect rocky or uneven ground.
+Plus, they’re easier to move around to protect a climber.
+Still, if you’re projecting on your own on even ground, the large and burly Mondo is well worth it.

 See the Black Diamond Mondo